catamphetamine/webapp/README.md

 After it finishes loading go to:

-Далее зайти на:

 http://localhost:3000

-(the web page will refresh automagically when you save your changes)
+(the web page will refresh automatically when you save your changes)

-(страница будет сама обновляться при изменении исходных кодов)

 Running (production)
 =====================

 Build the project with Webpack and run the web server:

-Построить проект webpack'ом и запустить web сервер:

 npm run production

 Next go to:

-Далее зайти на:

 http://localhost:3000

-Запуск демоном (production, пока ещё не сделано) (to be done)
+Running in production (to be done)
 ====================

 ./automation/start.sh